MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365.md

     )
     ```

-1. Open the project in Visual Studio Code.
+1. Open your app in Teams Toolkit.

 1. Create an `env/.env.dev.user` file, and set value for `SECRET_SQL_USER_NAME` and `SECRET_SQL_PASSWORD`.

-1. Open the command palette and select Teams: Provision in the cloud.
+1. Open the command palette and select **Teams: Provision in the cloud**.
 You'll be asked to input admin name and password of SQL.
 The toolkit helps you to provision Azure SQL.

-1. Once provision is completed, open the command palette and select Teams: Deploy to the cloud.
+1. Once provision is completed, open the command palette and select **Teams: Deploy to the cloud**.

 1. Open Debug View (Ctrl+Shift+D) and select **Launch Remote (Edge)** or **Launch Remote (Chrome)** from the  dropdown and enter **F5**.

 A browser window opens with Microsoft 365 home page and your app is available under **Apps**.